|-|_,_/

 [english] [español] [deutsch]

-The German classified job advertisement newsgroups: de.markt.arbeit.*
+The German employment advertisement newsgroups: de.markt.arbeit.*

 Dear employers, dear job seekers,